1978 Detroit Tigers season

-The 1978 Detroit Tigers finished in fifth place in the American League East with a record of 86-76, 13½ games behind the Yankees.
+The 1978 Detroit Tigers season was the team's 78th season and the 67th season at Tiger Stadium.
+The Tigers finished in fifth place in the American League East with a record of 86–76, 13½ games behind the Yankees.
 They outscored their opponents 714 to 653.

 It was the franchise's first winning season since 1973 and would start a string of winning seasons that would not come to an end until 1989.